opencog/cogserver/opencog/cogserver/proxy/README.md

 when an Atom is received, it is also written to disk.
 This general idea is called "proxying", and "proxy agents" are responsible to doing whatever needs to be done, when a read or write request for an Atom is received by the CogServer.
-The proxy agent passes on those rquests to other StorageNodes.
+The proxy agent passes on those requests to other StorageNodes.

 The diagram below shows a typical usage scenario.
 In this example,